Search This Blog

 The next morning we met with the Hotel Manager and the local TELCO representative to survey the Suite where the Vice President would stay and the room that we would set up the USSS command post.
 We also conducted a survey of the hotels mechanical room and the roof for a location to install the B/C base station and its antenna.
 All circuits were then ordered from the TELCO rep. and we started the installation of our equipment.
 The suite had several key telephones installed with ring down circuits to the USSS CP.
 Key phones were also installed in the CP along with the remote console for the radio’s.
 When we were finished installing the radios we conducted a radio survey of the motorcade route to insure we had necessary coverage.

-The last piece of equipment that was installed for the VP staff advance was a DEX1... a Thermal copy fax machine ...6 minutes per page or a DEX1A ... doubled the speed to 3 minutes per page.
+The Dex-1 was always placed in a closest or a room outside the VP suite or CP because of the horrible smell the machine would emit as it burned the paper.... a Thermal copy fax machine ...6 minutes per page or a DEX1A ...which doubled the speed to 3 minutes per page.
 It operated on a POTS telephone line and had an acoustical coupler for the telephone handset.
 You would get that odor on your hands and clothes.
 DEX1 odor resembles that of burned brake pads on a car.
-The staff received the daily news summary every morning on the DEX machine and it took forever receive the multi-page document.
+The staff received the daily news summary every morning on the DEX machine, and it took forever to send or receive the multi-page unclassified Daily News Summaries were horrible.
+Three minutes per page, 45+ pages with delivery target of 0800 AM local time and would not start transmitting until 2 hours before caused a lot of problems in the field, plus competing for resources preparing the other morning CLASSIFIED deliveries.
+Some Trip Officers thought that watching the drum spin made the process faster!… There was a bank of DEX-1s sitting in the corridor right outside the Comm Center/13a in the White House basement.
+If you were assigned to send or receive DEX messages it was considered cruel punishment because we knew we would be sitting in that hall for hours.

 SOP required that an Explosive Ordinance Disposal (EOD) Team conducted a sweep of the hotel prior to any visit.
 The EOD team checked the entire hotel and declared it Clean!
 We were all set for the VP and Mrs. Agnew to arrive.